Lê Hiền Minh: Art

 Lê Hiền Minh has been using Vietnamese traditional handmade paper called Dó as her primary art-making material for two decades.
 Dó paper is made from the bark of the Dó tree and is used to make woodcut folk prints called Đông Hồ.
 This type of folk print has existed since the 11th century during the reign of the Lý Dynasty.
 She uses this paper to create large-scale sculptural installations, a departure from the traditional use of Dó paper in Vietnamese art.
 Minh describes her intention "As the Dó paper tradition becomes a relic, I am exploring ways to reinvent it as a contemporary art making material.
 It is my hope that the use of Dó paper in my artwork will contribute to cultural sustainability."

-In a speech at the Factory Contemporary Arts Center, she divided her career into two periods: in the early period, her work drew from her inner life and focused on her personal history, while in recent years, the subjects of her work address broader aspects of society and culture including topics related to politics, religion and history.
+In various interviews, Minh has divided her career in two periods: in the early period, her work drew from her inner life and focused on personal history, while in the later period, her work focuses on socially engaged projects that explore politics, spiritual iconography, and history, drawing on sources such as archaeology, mythology, and religion.
+She has stated that her early art education at Ho Chi Minh City University of Fine Arts in the late 1990s was influenced by the principles of Socialist Realism, which emphasized collective values.
+Her subsequent studies in the United States introduced her to an educational model focused on individual self-expression.
+The interplay between these two pedagogical influences continues to inform her artistic practice.